stdm/stdm.github.io/_posts/2018-08-27-Lecture-notes-on-RL-David_Silver.md

   * RL in imperfect information games:
     * Naively applying MCTS/UCT etc. (that are so effective in fully observable gams like Go) to games of imperfect information usually "blows up"/diverges
     * Need a search tree per player built by smooth-UCT search (that remembers the average policy of the opponent by counting avery action they ever played during self-play)
-  * Games & RL: recipe:
+  * Games & RL - a recipe:
     * v: often binary linear, in future more NN
     * RL: TD(lambda) with self-play and search (crucial, for tactics)